-The pregnant female beetle will lay her eggs in the cracks or crevices of a piece of timber, and after a period of gestation the woodworm larva will emerge and burrow downwards into the wood.
+After the egg has been planted in the timber, the woodworm larva will emerge and burrow downwards into the wood.
 The larva can remain in the wood for up to 5 years burrowing through the timber and continually feeding on the cellulose in the wood.
-In severe cases the larvae can cause so much damage that they significantly weaken and compromise wood and timbers in the property.
+In severe cases the woodworm larvae can cause so much damage that they significantly weaken and compromise wood and timbers in the property.

 The amount of damage caused to your property by woodworm will vary greatly depending on the species of beetle involved and the type of wood they have infested.
 It is not uncommon for extreme cases of woodworm to inflict alarming damage that can result in extensive repair work, including removal and replacement of floorboards and joists necessary for the structural integrity of the building.